Colombian forces could skirt prosecution, U.N. experts warn

 The reform provides for establishing a Penal Guarantees Court as a control court to deal with any accusation against a member of the Fuerza Publica, the experts said.

-“This provision would result in preferential treatment in their favor, including for acts that may not be directly related to the military or police functions, and make allegations harder to prove,” they said.
+“This provision would result in preferential treatment in their favour, including for acts that may not be directly related to the military or police functions, and make allegations harder to prove,” they said.

 This would imply the creation of a “parallel system of administration of justice and would violate the principle of equality in relation to access to justice for all individuals and impair due process of law,” they added.